 Coverage and Recommendation for Lookout Admins

 Lookout strongly suggests all mobile device users turn on the app auto-update capability on their respective devices.
 Lookout admins should proactively enable the vulnerability protection policy in the Lookout console and configure it with the appropriate remediation actions that align with their organization’s response workflows.
-As of September 21st, Lookout will alert on Chrome for Android versions 117.0.5938.59 or below under the coverage “Chrome-CVE-2023-4863”.
-In addition, CISA is requiring all government organizations to update to the patched versions of the app by October 4th, 2023.
+Lookout will detect on the following out-of-date app versions for Firefox as of October 5th and Chrome as of October 12th.

 - Chrome for Android (com.android.chrome) versions lower than 117.0.5938.140 will be detected as Chrome-CVE-2023-5217